 4) The data user must clearly state the intended use of the data.

-5) If the data user intends to use the data in a public journey planner of any sort, it is obliged to use the full data for any region that it wishes to display i.e. it may not filter out or hide any services that could be of relevance to the customer.
+5) If the data user intends to use the data of an RU in a public journey planner of any sort, it is obliged to use the full data of the RU for any region that it wishes to display i.e. it may not filter out or hide any services that could be of relevance to the customer.

 6) The data user must always use the latest delivered data set within 48 hours after delivery